 A demand analysis review was also conducted to determine the levels of reported crimes and anti-social behaviour in the affected areas.
 A breakdown of these reports over a 12-month period (January – December 2022) are illustrated below:

 Between Bramley Court and Sutton Lawns.
 Sutton-in-Ashfield - 14 incidents recorded.
-Primarily incidents of robbery and the reported use of motorbikes
+Primarily incidents of robbery and the reported use of motorbikes.

 Between Spruce Grove and Beacon Drive, Kirkby-in-Ashfield - 143 incidents recorded.
-The incidents are primarily reports of motorbikes going through the alleyway, young people congregating and reports of drug use and drug dealing in the area
+The incidents are primarily reports of motorbikes going through the alleyway, young people congregating and reports of drug use and drug dealing in the area.

 Between Bentinck Street and Bramley Court, Sutton-in-Ashfield - 165 incidents recorded.
 The incidents are primarily reports of anti-social behaviour, the use of motorbikes and incidents of criminal damage to fences backing on to the alleyways.